jakewies/jakewiesler.com/content/blog/compound-components-basics.md

 Normally I would create an example project on GitHub, but with the advent of [CodeSandbox](https://codesandbox.io/) that just seems silly now-a-days.
 If you're not familiar with CodeSandbox, are you alive friend? _Are you living?_ Jokes aside, it's a browser-based development environment with a host of other cool features.

 We're going to be building a simple chat application that manages a few different pieces of state such as the current message value and the entire list of messages sent.
-The goal is to have all of these pieces working together fluidly behind the scenes, while still providing flexibilty for the users of the component.
+The goal is to have all of these pieces working together fluidly behind the scenes, while still providing flexibilty for the user of the component.

-I've created the initial project structure using CodeSandbox's `creact-react-app` template [here](https://codesandbox.io/s/j7930yx04w).
+I've created the initial project structure using CodeSandbox's `creact-react-app` template [here](https://codesandbox.io/s/ykxo1n7nwx).
 After you sign in you can fork the template to your own sandbox.

-When you open up the template you should see a `/components` directory with three components:
+When you open up the template you should see a `src/components` directory with four components:

-- `Chat`
+1. `Chat` - the _parent_ component that manages the entire state of the chat app.

-- `Input`
+2. `Messages` - renders a list of all messages that have been sent.

-- `Messages`
+3. `Input` - allows a user to enter a new message.

-These are the three components we will be working with.
-There's nothing too special going on right now.
-The `Chat` component is the _parent_, and it manages the state of the messages.
-The `Messages` component receives that state and renders them in a list, and the `Input` component can add a new message.
+4. `Button` - sends a message.

 ### Isn't this sufficient?